Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Rubbing his hands together in anticipation of witnessing orgies galore, Pentheus jumps at the chance and with no further ado, hides himself in a tree and waits eagerly for the show to begin.

-It seems Pentheus had not concealed himself adequately, or maybe he became aroused and threw caution to the wind, either way, Cadmus’s daughters spot him and mistaking him for a wild animal, they tear him limb from limb.
+It seems Pentheus had not concealed himself adequately, or maybe he became aroused and threw caution to the wind, either way, Cadmus’s daughters spots him and mistaking him for a wild animal, they tear him limb from limb.

 Once it was discovered that the “wild animal” was none other than Pentheus and some say, that his own mother, had been one of the first to attack, all the women were exiled from Thebes.